Heard about stand developing but not sure what it is? In this guide, we will explain everything you need to know.

 8. Wash And Hang Up To Dry

 Now the film is developed and fixed you just need to wash it.
 Leave the tank under running water for 10-20 minutes.
-If you can’t leave the tank under running water, fill and empty the tank every 30 seconds.

 When the film has been through the wash, fill the tank with water and put a couple of drops of wetting agent in.
 Leave to soak for a minute then hang up to dry.

-You can use your fingers, chamois leather or squeegees to wipe the excess water from the film before hanging up to dry.
+You can use your fingers, chamois leather or squeegees to wipe the excess water from the film before hanging it up to dry.
 Use a clip at the top and one at the bottom to help prevent curly film once it’s dry.

 That is all there is to it.
 You now know how to stand develop film and should now be able to see your fully developed negatives.
 You can compare the results to film developed with a different process to notice the variations between the methods.

 If you want to see some results, then check out our Film Reviews.
 You can have a look at some images from the roll of Kodak Tri-X 400 that we stand developed.
+We also have a roll we pushed to 1600 ISO and stand developed.